 As for how often to de-worm your birds, it is recommended that you de-worm them first at 8 weeks, then subsequently you de-worm them once in every 2-3 months depending on your management system.

-Regarding the right drugs to use in de-worming your birds, there are a lot of poultry de-wormers which include: Piperazine, Levamisole, Membendazole etc. your choice depends on you, your location and the counsel your Doctor who knows the prevalent worm on your farm at a point in time and the drugs that are most suitable.
+Regarding the right drugs to use in de-worming your birds, there are a lot of poultry de-wormers which include: Piperazine, Levamisole, Membendazole etc. your choice depends on you, your location and the counsel your Vet.
+Doctor who knows the prevalent worm on your farm at a point in time and the drugs that are most suitable.

-Worm infestation in Poultry
+Worm Infestation in Poultry Farming Business

 There are three main internal parasitic worms that affect poultry: